-Record people in public in Hong Kong: legal status
+Is it legal to record people in public in Hong Kong?

 Hong Kong's PDPO does not prohibit CCTV, but if recording in public or private areas captures identifiable individuals for identification purposes, the user must comply with the PDPO and handle the recording fairly and transparently.